Marc Luyckx Ghisi: A New Economic Paradigm: The European Commission White Book of 1993

 In 1993, The European Commission published a White Paper on « Growth, Competitiveness, employment: The challenges of the 21st century».
 The Forward Studies Unit coordinated this study.
 It was announcing a shift to a post-industrial information society and was proposing very daring reforms in taxation, education, and of the European development model itself.
 This new vision proposed by Jacques Delors himself, has been politely refused by the EU Head of State, in the European Council of December 1993.

 In 2000, seven years later, the Portuguese government proposed the EU leaders to launch the "Lisbon Strategy" aimed at bringing the EU in the new "knowledge society".
 Portuguese Prime Minister António Guterres, and Prof Maria Joao Rodrigues warned the EU Heads of State that this new strategy was a new economic paradigm.[13]
 This “paradigm shift” concept has been politely refused.

 Indeed knowledge is different from industrial objects, the more you share it, the more you receive back.
 The knowledge economy is an economy of sharing that modifies the basic axioms of the industrial logic.
 It is post-capitalist (Peter Drucker), because the means of production are no longer the factory, but the humans who create knowledge.
-The analysis of this shift to the kwoledge economy is also analyzed by Jeremy Rifkin in one of his latest books.
+The analysis of this shift to the knowledge economy is also analyzed by Jeremy Rifkin in one of his latest books.